NomadWithoutAHome/HolyPotatoEditor/README.md

 ## License

-This project is released under the MIT License.
-See the LICENSE file for details.
+This project is released into the public domain under the [Unlicense](https://unlicense.org/).
+You can copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

 ## Acknowledgments